Livonian War: Swedish and Polish–Lithuanian alliance and counter-offensives

-Batory accelerated the formation of the hussars, a new well-organised cavalry troop that replaced the feudal levy.
+Báthory accelerated the formation of the hussars, a new well-organised cavalry troop that replaced the feudal levy.
 Similarly, he improved an already effective artillery system and recruited cossacks.
-Batory gathered 56,000 troops, 30,000 of them from Lithuania, for his first assault on Russia at Polotsk, as part of a wider campaign.
+Báthory gathered 56,000 troops, 30,000 of them from Lithuania, for his first assault on Russia at Polotsk, as part of a wider campaign.
 With Ivan's reserves in Pskov and Novgorod to guard against a possible Swedish invasion, the city fell on 30 August 1579.
-Batory then appointed a close ally and powerful member of his court, Jan Zamoyski, to lead a force of 48,000, including 25,000 men from Lithuania, against the fortress of Velikie Luki which he went on to capture on 5 September 1580.
+Báthory then appointed a close ally and powerful member of his court, Jan Zamoyski, to lead a force of 48,000, including 25,000 men from Lithuania, against the fortress of Velikie Luki which he went on to capture on 5 September 1580.
 Without further significant resistance, garrisons such as Sokol, Velizh, and Usvzat fell quickly.
 In 1581, the force besieged Pskov, a well-fortified and heavily defended fortress.
-However, financial support from the Polish parliament was dropping, and Batory failed to lure Russian forces in Livonia out into open field before the onset of winter.
+However, financial support from the Polish parliament was dropping, and Báthory failed to lure Russian forces in Livonia out into open field before the onset of winter.
 Not realising that the Polish–Lithuanian advance was on the wane, Ivan signed the Truce of Jam Zapolski.

 The failure of the Swedish siege of Narva in 1579 led to Pontus de la Gardie's appointment as commander-in-chief.
 The towns of Kexholm and Padise were taken by Swedish forces in 1580, then in 1581, concurrent with the fall of Wesenberg, a mercenary army hired by Sweden recaptured the strategic city of Narva.
 A target of John III's campaigns, since it could be attacked by both land and sea, the campaign made use of Sweden's considerable fleet but later arguments over formal control in the long term hampered any alliance with Poland.
 Following la Gardie's taking of the city, and in retaliation for previous Russian massacres, 7,000 Russians were killed according to Russow's contemporary chronicle.
 The fall of Narva was followed by those of Ivangorod, Jama, and Koporye, leaving Sweden content with its gains in Livonia.